About Hawaiʻi’s Coral Reefs

 Coral reefs are rare in the world, existing in only two percent of the world’s oceans.
 While the diversity of life in a coral reef is second only to that of the tropical rainforest, reefs around the world are in danger of extinction within our own lifetimes.

 The world’s coral reefs are greatly impacted by environmental degradation and human misuse.
-Coral bleaching, overfishing, abusive fishing techniques, anchor damage, algae blooms, global warming and fish feeding are some of the problems affecting the natural balance of our reef ecosystems today.
+Coral bleaching, overfishing, abusive fishing techniques, anchor damage, algae blooms, global warming, non-reef-safe sunscreens, and fish feeding are some of the problems affecting the natural balance of our reef ecosystems today.

 How Hawaiʻi Wildlife Fund works to help Coral Reefs